Oct 07 2009

 This is a “The Best…” list I should have done long ago.

 Since so many of the English Language Learners at our school are Hmong, these resources are high-interest opportunities for English language development.
-I’ve often written in this blog how I’ve used many of these sites individually for class lessons, but I’ve never put all of them together in one place on my blog (though I have had some on my website under Hmong).
+I’ve often written in this blog how I’ve used many of these sites individually for class lessons, but I’ve never put all of them together in one place on my blog.

-Here are my choices for The Best Websites To Learn About The Hmong (and are accessible to English Language Learners).
+Here are my choices for The Best Websites To Learn About Hmong Culture & History (and are accessible to English Language Learners).
 They are not listed in order of preference:

 The Oregonian newspaper in Portland has a great article and slideshow about the first cookbook that has been published on Hmong food.